 Remote plasma source (EM-KLEEN or SEMI-KLEEN) can be attached to the SEM and FIB chamber.
 Once user closes electron gun gate valve and turns off high voltages.
 The gas dosing valve inside the plasma cleaner will start introduce process gas (usually air) into the plasma cleaner at very low flow rate (less than 30sccm).
 Rf energy will ionize the oxygen or hydrogen gas and generate atomic oxygen, atomic hydrogen and OH.
 Those reactive radicals will then diffuse into the SEM or FIB chamber and react with the hydrocarbon contaminations on the sample and inside the chamber.
 The byproducts are usually low vapor pressure gas species that can be easily pumped away by vacuum pump.
 Remote plasma cleaner can clean sample and chamber at the same time.

-SEM and TEM sample can be pre-cleaned using Tergeo-EM tabletop plasma cleaners.
+SEM and TEM samples can be pre-cleaned using Tergeo-EM tabletop plasma cleaners.
 If air, Ar+O2 or H2 gases are used to generate plasma in Tergeo-EM plasma cleaner, radicals can effectively remove the hydrocarbon contaminations on the sample surface.
 Tergeo-EM plasma cleaner is the only TEM/SEM plasma cleaner that has integrated both immersion mode plasma cleaning (samples are immersed in plasma) and downstream mode plasma cleaning (samples are placed outside the plasma) in one system.
-Downstream plasma clean can be used to clean delicate samples that contains carbon, such as graphene, DLC (diamond like carbon), carbon nanotube or for samples with very thin coatings.
+Downstream plasma clean can be used to clean delicate samples that contains carbon, such as graphene, DLC (diamond-like carbon), carbon nanotube or for samples with very thin coatings.
 In addition, unique pulsed mode operation can generate extremely short plasma pulses to further reduced the plasma intensity for delicate samples.
-Patented plasma sensor technology monitors the plasma strength in real time.
-It helps user to set up right cleaning recipe for different types of samples.
+Patented plasma sensor technology monitors the plasma strength in real-time.
+It helps users to set up the right cleaning recipe for different types of samples.